potatoscript/AndroidMastery/README.md

 ## UPDATE DATA
 [Table of Contents](#table-of-contents)<br>

-Sure!
-To add editing functionality, you’ll need to include an ID in your `Item` class and handle the item editing in your `MainActivity`.
-Here’s a complete example with the necessary updates:
+Include an ID in your `Item` class and handle the item editing in your `MainActivity`:

 ### Updated `Item` Class